When you see a neighborhood for the first time, the most important thing

 the depth of the problem manifested here.

-S Damen Ave / W 59th St neighborhood about it; they already know.
-17.8%
+that the S Damen Ave / W 59th St neighborhood has more single mother

 Notable & Unique: Real Estate